Stability, Defensibility, and Trust Across Market Cycles

 Artificial intelligence is entering a period of rapid transformation.
 As investment cycles tighten, vendors consolidate, and regulatory expectations accelerate, the ecosystem is shifting from experimentation to accountability.
 In this environment, independent standards become essential.

-The Aston Thomas Integrity Commission provides stability, defensibility, and trust across all phases of the AI market cycle — before, during, and after periods of volatility.
+The Aston Thomas Integrity Commission provides stability, defensibility, and trust across all phases of the AI market cycle — before, during, and after periods of volatility — as the author of the forensic standard that defines what legally defensible AI must look like regardless of market conditions.

 The AI ecosystem does not evolve in a straight line.
 It expands rapidly during periods of technological excitement, then contracts sharply as capital withdraws and oversight increases.
 These cycles are normal.
 What matters is how institutions respond to them.